 So, here’s the proposal: At the stroke of midnight on Independence Day, Saturday July 4, all daily newspapers ought to switch off their Web sites until Friday, July 10.

 Call it “A Week Without a Virtual Newspaper.”
 Call it crazy.
 Call it costly.
 Call it whatever you want, but it’s no more drastic a measure than asking people to work for free…

 …The point of pulling the plug for one week isn’t to harm them, but to emphasize the origin of all that news content, and why everyone should care about protecting that source.

 Pulling the plug is perhaps the only way to make people outside of journalism sit up and take notice that this isn’t about jobs in journalism, but American Democracy.

 Related petition.
-Watch Sullivan make the case:Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+Watch Sullivan make the case:Liz Cox Barrett is a writer at CJR.